Freddie Freeman Player Props: Dodgers vs. Athletics

-On Wednesday, Freddie Freeman (batting .463 in his past 10 games) and the Los Angeles Dodgers play the Oakland Athletics, whose starting pitcher will be Hogan Harris.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including Freddie Freeman (.523 on-base percentage in past 10 games, 105 points above season-long percentage), take on starter JP Sears and the Oakland Athletics at Dodger Stadium, Thursday at 10:10 PM ET.

-In his most recent appearance, he racked up four hits (going 4-for-5 with a double and an RBI) against the Athletics.
+In his previous game, he collected two extra-base hits (3-for-4 with two doubles and an RBI) against the Athletics.

 Freddie Freeman Game Info & Props vs. the Athletics